Shopmobilities in Cheshire East

 Visibility – A good investment is a fluorescent tabard/jacket with reflector strips.
 You may need to put it on the back of the seat so you are more visible to drivers behind you.
 The leaflet “Be safe.
 Be seen” is available free from the Department of the Environment, Transport and the Regions.

-Please consult the publication ‘A Highway Code for Mobility Scooter Users’ for more information on operating a mobility scooter.
+Please consult the publication ‘A Highway Code for Mobility Scooter Users’ published by the DIB and other partners for more information on operating a mobility scooter.
 For a copy please contact DIB.